Dysar/revelChat/README.md

 # Hey, thanks for coming!
-This is my chat app

-Main technologies or methodologies:
- - [Chatbot](https://en.wikipedia.org/wiki/Chatbot) logic to interact with the users
- - [WebSockets](https://en.wikipedia.org/wiki/WebSocket) for the chat between users functionality,
- - UI using some cool [CodePens](https://codepen.io/) for the better UX
+This chat allows people to share the experience using a chatbot for making phone calls

 ## The idea